 APPLYING FOR AND RECEIVING AN NMTC ALLOCATION

 How can my organization apply and submit an application for NMTC Allocations?
-An organization interested in applying for NMTC Allocations in the current round must submit its Allocation Application no later than 5:00 pm Eastern Time on June 28, 2018.
+An organization interested in applying for NMTC Allocations in the current round must submit its Allocation Application no later than 5:00 pm Eastern Time on October 28, 2019.
 The CDFI Fund requires all Applicants to submit online Allocation Applications through the CDFI Fund’s AMIS.
-Please review the 2018 Online Application Instructions for a stepbystep guide to submit an application.
+Please review the “CY 2019 NMTC Application – AMIS Navigation Guide” for a step-by-step guide to submit an application.

-At least one month before the Application due date, Applicants will be able to access the online Allocation Application by logging in through AMIS at amis.cdfifund.gov.
-Applicants that have not already done so are encouraged to register a user account through AMIS amis.cdfifund.gov as soon as possible.
-Please contact the CDFI Fund’s IT Help Desk at amis@cdfi.treas.gov or (202) 653-0422 if you are having problems registering under AMIS.
+Applicants that have not already done so are encouraged to register a user account through AMIS at amis.cdfifund.gov as soon as possible.
+Please contact the CDFI Fund’s IT Help Desk at amis@cdfi.treas.gov or (202) 653-0422 if you are having problems registering in AMIS.

+Only the AMIS user designated as the Authorized Representative in Question 5 of the Allocation Application will be eligible to sign the Allocation Application.
+To be able to sign the Allocation Application, the Authorized Representative listed in Question 5 must be logged in with a username that: 1) is listed in the “Contacts” (not “External Contacts”) section of the Organization Detail page, 2) is designated as an “Authorized Representative” under “Type,” and 3) has a valid email address associated with it.

 What attachments am I required to submit with my Allocation Application, and how do I submit them?

 All Applicants will be required to submit attachments electronically through AMIS.
-You will be able to upload the attachments only after the application is submitted.
+You will be able to upload the attachments only prior to the electronic submission of the Allocation Application.
 The attachments requested by the CDFI Fund in the NMTC Allocation Application are as follows:

 Organizational charts as requested in Question 28.